babylonchain/finality-provider/docs/finality-provider.md

 The finality provider daemon requires the existence of a keyring that contains an account with Babylon token funds to pay for transactions.
-This key will be also used to bond with the EOTS key of the finality provider you want to create in [step 5](#5-create-and-register-a-finality-provider).
+This key will be also used to pay for fees of transactions to the consumer chain.

 Use the following command to add the key: